 My husband and I may not be experienced birdwatchers, but watching the beautiful white and black swans playing with their little cygnets amid a desert landscape feels so peaceful.

-We also like to watch grey heron and grey crowned cranes (crested cranes), which have beautiful fluffy golden crowns over velvet black foreheads, red inflatable throat pouches, and white sides.
+We also like to watch grey herons and grey-crowned cranes (crested cranes), which have beautiful fluffy golden crowns over velvet black foreheads, red inflatable throat pouches, and white sides.
 It was a true pleasure to watch them fly and spread their wings, showcasing their beautifully blended colours.

-Another breathtaking birds we came across were a flamingos.
+Another breathtaking bird we encountered was a flamingo.
 I recently learned that they are initially grey or white and gradually turn pink over the first couple of years of their lives.
 We even observed them during feeding time, allowing us to appreciate their stunning beauty fully.

 Discover the magic and fun in this beautiful oasis